Where is Muktinath Located? location, History, And Significance

 How many water spouts are there at Muktinath Temple?

-Can I travel to Muktinath with children or elderly people?
+Can I travel to Muktinath with children or older adults?

 What should I pack for my trek to Muktinath?